bridgesense/lampready/README.md

 What is a Vagrant Box?
 ---
 Vagrant allows developers to distribute a consistant development environment with their code.
-This box was built from scratch from Debian 9.5 stretch.
-It has been tested on MacOS, but vagrant is also available for Windows and Linux.
+This box was built with CentOS 8.1.

 This development environment includes: